SyncfusionExamples/Blazor-Diagram-Examples/UG-Samples/DataBinding/LocalData/README.md

 #LocalData Sample

-This sample demonstrate how to binding local data through the SfDataManager to the Diagram component.
-Diagram can be populated based on the user defined JSON data (Local Data) by mapping the relevant data source fields.
-To map the user defined JSON data with diagram, configure the fields of DataSourceSettings.
+This sample demonstrates how to bind the local data through the SfDataManager to the Diagram component.
+The diagram can be populated based on the user defined JSON data (Local Data) by mapping the relevant data source fields.
+To map the user defined JSON data with the diagram, configure the fields of the DataSourceSettings.

 Demo link: